Matthew Whitaker (pianist): Career

 In April 2017, Whitaker performed on the Ellen Degeneres Show and competed on Fox's Showtime at the Apollo, winning first place.
 Whitaker has toured Europe, the Middle East and Asia.
 Among other venues, he has performed at the main concert hall at the Kennedy Center in Washington, D.C and the Weill Recital Hall at Carnegie Hall.

+He was featured on 60 Minutes in December, 2020.